On bounded ratios of minors of totally positive matrices: Properties of the primitive ratios

-\begin{pf} According to Proposition 4.2, it suffices to show that the size of $B_{n}$ is equal to $\binom{2n}{n}-2n$ and that all primitive vector could be expressed as linear combinations of vectors from $B_{n}$. \\ The number of elements in the set $B_{n}$ is given by (13) \footnote{D.Galvin suggested an alternative counting method by establishing a bijection with set of crossing $n$-element subsets of the $2n$-element set, whose amount is $\binom{2n}{n}-2n$.}. $B_{n}$ contains $(n-1)^2$ elements in such that $j=2n$.
-Indeed, there are $n-1$ ways to chose crosses on the $Arc_{1}$ and $n-1$ ways to chose unmarked dots on the $Arc_{1}$.
-Number $k$ in the second term is the number of crosses on the $Arc_{3}$, binomial coefficient counts their positions on the $Arc_{3}$.
-The number of possible positions of crosses on the $Arc_{1}$ is $n-k-1$, the number of possible positions of unmarked dots on the $Arc_{1}$ is $j-n-k$.
+\begin{pf} By Proposition~\ref{th:dim}, it suffices to show that $\vert B_{n}\vert=\binom{2n}{n}-2n$ and that all primitive vectors can be expressed as linear combinations of vectors from $B_{n}$.

+The number of elements in the set $B_{n}$ is given by (\ref{eq:Bn}) below\footnote{D. Galvin suggested an alternative counting method by establishing a bijection with the set of {\em crossing} $n$-element subsets of the $2n$-element set, whose size is $\binom{2n}{n}-2n$.}.
+To see this, first note that $B_{n}$ contains $(n-1)^2$ elements such that $j=2n$.
+Indeed, it is not hard to see that if the set $Arc_{1}\cup \Delta$ is nonempty, its largest element of $Arc_{1}\cup \Delta$ is less than $n-1$ and, if $Arc_{2}\setminus \Delta$ is nonempty, its smallest element is greater than $n+1$ and less than $2n-1$.
+These gives us $(n-1)^2$ choices, each of which determines $\Vec{v}_{i,2n,\Delta}\in B_n$ uniquely.
+In the second term of \eqref{eq:Bn} , $k$ represents the size of $Arc_{3}\cup \Delta$ and determines the range of possible values for $j$ in the internal sum.
+For a fixed $k$, the binomial coefficient counts the number of possibilities for $Arc_{3}\cup \Delta$.
+Furthermore, the largest element of $Arc_{1}\cup \Delta$ cannot exceed $n-k-2$, which gives $(n-k-1)$ choices and the smallest element of $Arc_{2}\setminus \Delta$ can be between $n-k+1$ and $j-1$, which gives $(j-n+k)$ choices.
+This justifies the formula below: